Gaussian-Mixture-Model Q-Functions for Policy Iteration in Reinforcement Learning: Introduction

-The manuscript is organized as follows. \cref{sec:rl} reviews the classical Bellman mappings and establishes the notation used throughout the paper.
+\item[(C3)] The learnable parameters of GMM-QFs constitute a (product) \textit{Riemannian manifold.} This structure is not forcibly imposed on the design; rather, it arises naturally from the nature of the parameters themselves---covariance matrices inherently form a Riemannian manifold.
+This work harnesses this underlying geometry: GMM-QFs are integrated into a Bellman-residual-inspired loss, and parameters are learned on a Riemannian manifold, opening the door, for the first time, to the versatile machinery of Riemannian optimization~\cite{Absil:OptimManifolds:08} within the policy-evaluation step of standard PI schemes.
+The proposed parametric model, together with Riemannian optimization, fosters a computationally efficient framework---see \cref{sec:tests}, where it is shown that GMM-QFs require fewer parameters to achieve performance comparable to, and in many cases surpassing, that of standard DQNs. \end{enumerate} } The manuscript is organized as follows. \cref{sec:rl} reviews the classical Bellman mappings and establishes the notation.
 The proposed class of GMM-QFs, together with their universal approximation properties, is introduced in~\cref{sec:GMM-QFs}.
-The policy iteration (PI) framework incorporating these models and driven by Riemannian optimization, along with its performance analysis, is detailed in~\cref{sec:rpi}.
-Numerical experiments on standard benchmark control tasks are reported in~\cref{sec:tests}.
+The Riemannian-optimization-driven policy iteration (PI) framework incorporating these models, along with its performance analysis, is detailed in~\cref{sec:rpi}.
+Numerical experiments on benchmark control tasks are reported in~\cref{sec:tests}.
 Finally, \cref{sec:conclusion} provides concluding remarks and outlines directions for future research.
-This manuscript also constitutes a substantial extension of the short conference paper~\cite{Vu:eusipco:25}.
+Additional numerical tests are presented in the supplementary material.
+This manuscript substantially extends the conference paper~\cite{Vu:eusipco:25}.